plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Cleric/Divine Domains/Life Domain.md

 > *You can infuse your weapon strikes with divine energy.*

-♾️ — The first time you hit a creature with a *Weapon Attack* each turn, you deal an additional `1d8` Radiant Damage.
+♾️ — The first time you hit a creature with a *Weapon Attack* each turn, you deal an additional `1d8` Radiant *Damage*.

-At 14th level in this class, the additional Damage increases to `2d8`.
+At 14th level in this class, the additional *Damage* increases to `2d8`.

 <!--
 ## Supreme Healing